brendan-duncan/webgpu_recorder/README.md

-# WebGPURecorder
+# WebGPU Recorder

-Debugging tool for WebGPU.
-It records all WebGPU commands, buffers, and textures, generating a HTML file with javascript to play back the recording.
+WebGPU Recorder is a debugging tool for WebGPU.

+It captures all WebGPU commands, buffers, and textures, over a given number of frames.
+It will then generate an HTML file containing javascript with all of the WebGPU commands recorded.
+This generated HTML file can be opened in the browser to play back the recording.

 This can be used to diagnose issues with WebGPU rendering by eliminating everything but the raw WebGPU commands.

 ## Usage